drdna/WheatBlastEvolution/SNP calling pipelines.md

 2. Fasta files for each genome sequence were then copied into the *GENOMES* directory
 3. iSNPcaller was then run in multi-threaded mode using the [iSNPcaller_MT.sh](/scripts/iSNPcaller_MT.sh) SLURM script.

-## SNPcalling against the B71 reference genome with iSNPcaller
+## SNPcalling against the B71 reference genome using iSNPcaller:

 1. The fasta headers in each genome assembly were converted to a standard format:
 ```bash